sara-nl/griddocs/source/Pages/Advanced/grid_storage.rst

   | ONLINE_AND_NEARLINE | The file is both on disk and on tape                            |
   +---------------------+-----------------------------------------------------------------+

 There are some more file statuses.
-See the `SRMv2 specifications <https://sdm.lbl.gov/srm-wg/doc/SRM.v2.2.html#_Toc241633052>`_ for a full list.
+See the `SRMv2 specifications <https://sdm.lbl.gov/srm-wg/doc/SRM.v2.2.html#_Toc241633052>`_ for a full list, note that SRM is deprecated.

 The Grid storage files remain online as long as there is free space on the disk pools.
 When a pool group is full (maximum of assigned quota on staging area) and free space is needed, dCache will purge the least recently used